 AGED-ARGILLIC SEMIARID SOILS

-SZ Other Semiarid Soils that have an argillic horizon that has prismatic or blocky peds with more than 10% coatings of colour value 4 or less, and pH of 8.6 or more in some part.
+SZ Other Semiarid Soils containing an argillic horizon that has prismatic or blocky peds with more than 10% coatings of colour value 4 or less, and pH of 8.6 or more in some part.

 SOLONETZIC SEMIARID SOILS

-SJ Other Semiarid Soils that have an argillic horizon, or a cutanic horizon that meets the requirements of a slowly permeable layer.
+SJ Other Semiarid Soils containing an argillic horizon, or a cutanic horizon that meets the requirements of a slowly permeable layer.

 ARGILLIC SEMIARID SOILS